The Vicar Who Created Thomas Was… “Difficult”

 "he burned through multiple illustrators"This is mostly the case with the first three illustrators of the Railway Series.
 Awdry felt that William Middleton’s illustrations in The Three Railway Engines (1945) lacked the technical accuracy and was full of errors, such as Henry’s design.
 Awdry initially disliked Reginald Payne’s illustrations of Thomas the Tank Engine (1946) as Thomas’s design deviated from he’s desired model (based on a model Awdry had carved for his son), but accepted it when he learnt the design was based on a real life engine (Billinton E2 0-6-0 tank engine).
 There were other errors regarding the technical accuracy, such as the position of points.
 Awdry had a far more combative relationship with Reginald Dalby who illustrated the next nine books in the series and tended to disregard technical accuracy.
 Despite this, Dalby was also responsible for redoing the illustrations for The Three Railway Engines to replace Middleton’s and corrections to Payne’s illustrations in Thomas the Tank Engine.
 Awdry had a much better working relationship with the subsequent artists for his books, John T. Kenney and Peter & Gunvor Edwards.

-Thomas's Mystery (Western Daily Press - 1995)“Missing artist could be owed a fortune”
+Thomas's Mystery (Western Daily Press - 1995)Missing artist could be owed a fortune

-““I’m told he had a nervous breakdown,” Mr Awdry said.”
+“I’m told he had a nervous breakdown,” Mr Awdry said.

-“A later letter to Mr Awdry from Miss Gregorson says: “The artist, unfortunately has since had a nervous breakdown due, I believe, to work at the Admiralty and has disappeared from view.””
+A later letter to Mr Awdry from Miss Gregorson says: “The artist, unfortunately has since had a nervous breakdown due, I believe, to work at the Admiralty and has disappeared from view.”

-The Thomas The Tank Engine Man: The Story Of The Reverend W. Awdry And His Really Useful Engines (2015)Page 118: ‘Although the pictures I drew were crude,’ admits Wilbert, ‘with “stick men” and very elementary scenery, I was careful with the three engines.
+The Thomas The Tank Engine Man: The Story Of The Reverend W. Awdry And His Really Useful Engines by Brian Sibley (2015)Page 118: ‘Although the pictures I drew were crude,’ admits Wilbert, ‘with “stick men” and very elementary scenery, I was careful with the three engines.
 Each had a different wheel arrangement and shape so that Christopher could tell them apart easily.’
 Wilbert’s sketches for the original manuscript showed Henry as a 4-4-2 engine (four bogey wheels, four driving wheels and two trailing wheels under the cab), but Middleton drew him, like Gordon, as a 4-6-2 engine.

 Page 200: Long after publication, it was discovered that this illustration contained another mistake.
 Jonathan Atkinson, aged seven and a quarter, wrote to point out that ‘James’ wheels were wrong’; and, indeed, Dalby had depicted the red engine as having a four-wheel leading bogie, making it a 4-6-0 instead of the 2-6-0 which it had previously been, and still was in other illustrations in the same book!